-2. DATA PROTECTION TERMINOLOGY
+Data Protection Terminology

-- 2.1 Data subject means the person whose personal data is being processed.
-That may be an employee, prospective employee, associate or prospective associate of BTC or someone transacting with it in some way, or an employee, Member or volunteer with one of our clients, or persons transacting or contracting with one of our clients when we process data for them. - 2.2 Personal data means any information relating to a natural person or data subject that can be used directly or indirectly to identify the person.
-It can be anything from a name, a photo, and an address, date of birth, an email address, bank details, and posts on social networking sites or a computer IP address. - 2.3 Sensitive personal data includes information about racial or ethnic origin, political opinions, and religious or other beliefs, trade union membership, medical information, sexual orientation, genetic and biometric data or information related to offences or alleged offences where it is used to uniquely identify an individual. - 2.4 Data controller means a person who determines the purposes for which and the manner in which any personal data is to be processed. - 2.5 Data processor in relation to personal data, means any person (other than an employee of the data controller) who processes the data on behalf of the data controller. - 2.6 Processing information or data means obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data, including: - · organising, adapting or altering it - · retrieving, consulting or using the information or data - disclosing the information or data by transmission, dissemination or otherwise making it available - aligning, combining, blocking, erasing or destroying the information or data regardless of the technology used. - 2.7 Lydden Parish Council processes personal data in order to: - Fulfil its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - Pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - Monitor its activities including the equality and diversity of its activities - Fulfil its duties in operating the business premises including security - Assist regulatory and law enforcement agencies - Process information including the recording and updating details about its Councillors, employees, partners and volunteers. - Process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint. - Undertake surveys, censuses and questionnaires to fulfil the objectives and purposes of the Council. - Undertake research, audit and quality improvement work to fulfil its objects and purposes. - Carry out Council administration.
+Data subject - means the person whose personal data is being processed.

+That may be an employee, prospective employee, associate or prospective associate of BTC or someone transacting with it in some way, or an employee, Member or volunteer with one of our clients, or persons transacting or contracting with one of our clients when we process data for them.

+Personal data - means any information relating to a natural person or data subject that can be used directly or indirectly to identify the person.

+It can be anything from a name, a photo, and an address, date of birth, an email address, bank details, and posts on social networking sites or a computer IP address.

+Sensitive personal data - includes information about racial or ethnic origin, political opinions, and religious or other beliefs, trade union membership, medical information, sexual orientation, genetic and biometric data or information related to offences or alleged offences where it is used to uniquely identify an individual.

+Data controller - means a person who (either alone or jointly or in common with other persons) (e.g. Parish Council, employer, council) determines the purposes for which and the manner in which any personal data is to be processed.

+Data processor - in relation to personal data, means any person (other than an employee of the data controller) who processes the data on behalf of the data controller.

+Processing information or data - means obtaining, recording or holding the information or data or carrying out any operation or set of operations on the information or data, including:

+- organising, adapting or altering it - retrieving, consulting or using the information or data - disclosing the information or data by transmission, dissemination or otherwise making it available - aligning, combining, blocking, erasing or destroying the information or data. regardless of the Technology used.

+Edmondsley Parish Council processes personal data in order to:

+- fulfill its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - monitor its activities including the equality and diversity of its activities - fulfill its duties in operating the business premises including security - assist regulatory and law enforcement agencies - process information including the recording and updating details about its Councillors, employees, partners and volunteers. - process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint. - undertake surveys, censuses and questionnaires to fulfill the objectives and purposes of the Council. - undertake research, audit and quality improvement work to fulfill its objects and purposes. - carry out Council administration.